 - Already in the Vedic creation hymns discussed in Lecture Five there is a hint towards the idea that sensual desire (kāma) is the pivotal principle that leads to birth, differentiation, and eventually to death.
 In the Buddha’s presentation, thirst for sensual pleasures is only one facet of thirst, which is complemented by the more fundamental thirst for existence (any form of existence or experience whatsoever) and thirst for nonexistence (thirst for extinguishing experience completely).
 Hence, in the Buddhist perspective, the idea of practicing for the sake of extinguishing the empirical self falls in the scope of thirst for nonexistence, while practicing for the sake of recovering an eternal Self falls in the scope of thirst for existence. ↵

 - In contemporary Western Buddhism, a growing trend consists in offering a ‘secularized’ version of the Buddha’s teaching, which dispenses completely with any references to the doctrine of kamma and rebirth.
 Stephen Batchelor, in his Secular Buddhism.
 Imagining the Dharma in an Uncertain World (2017) provides a good instance of how this can be developed.
 However, this approach has three main problems.
 First, hermeneutically or methodologically speaking, this form of secularization consists in distinguishing in the Pāli canon between an original core of teachings that are unique of the Buddha, from a broader background of views that the Buddha shared with his contemporaries.
 Secularism thus advocates for retaining the former while dropping the latter, and it happens that kamma and rebirth belong to what can be left behind.
 While one might try to distinguish elements that become apparent in the Buddhist teachings and that are absent or significantly different in their historical context, the idea of neatly detaching and separating the former from the latter is unwarranted.
 Ideas, views, and practices, cannot be carved up in such a way that they could survive independently from their shared background of meaning.
 We already discussed in Lecture Five an instance in which a tension might arise between commonality and emancipation, but it can be easily realized that no alleged ‘unique’ doctrine can be separated from its background without entirely losing its meaning.
 Second, from a historical point of view, as already pointed out, the doctrine of rebirth was far from an accepted and uncontroversial issue, it was rather a matter of enduring debate and dispute.
-Hence, in positioning himself in this debate, the Buddha could not be taken to simply endorse a received view, but rather he deliberately used it for his own sake.
+Hence, in positioning himself in this debate, the Buddha could not be taken to simply endorse a received view, but rather he deliberately used it for his own purposes.
 Third, from a soteriological point of view, Batchelor still argues that awakening has to do with the extinction of greed, aversion, and ignorance, while this task is now undertaken for the sake of improving one’s current life on earth, without any concerns for what happens after death.
 The explicit assumption in this approach is that one knows (has a view) about what happens after death, namely, annihilation.
 But if one does not see the connection between the annihilationist view and the workings of greed, aversion, and ignorance, one is not seeing the essential point of the Buddha’s teaching, hence there is no practice for the purpose of awakening.
 This is why the belief in kamma and rebirth is presented as part of the mundane right view that is a necessary prerequisite for embarking in practice.
 Buddhist secularism seems blind to the way in which the annihilationist view supports those same attitudes of greed, aversion, and ignorance that practice aims at uprooting. ↵

 - One relatively standard option defended already in the early Abhidharma is that there is no enduring subject that moves from one life to the next (no ‘soul’ or substantial self), but rather a continuation of the same stream of moments of consciousness that from one life ‘leaps’ into another, mostly based on the dominant impulses that are present at the moment of physical death. ↵